Tricks to Help Your Students Learn Responsibility With Their Supplies

 I challenged my students to hold on to those two pencils all week!
 Yep, I jumped right in with a big challenge.
 But I knew they could do it with the right motivation.
 After all, without motivation, they already knew that just asking for another pencil was easier than keeping track of the one they had.

 I told them that I would be giving prizes and recognition tags to everyone who returned their two pencils to me on Friday.
-At the end of the week I had quite a few kids earning prizes and recognition tags.
+At the end of the week, I had quite a few kids earning prizes and recognition tags.
 The next week, even more students met the challenge.
 As we continued on with this challenge, I'd change up the time period or the reward.
-Sometimes we would do a one day class challenge for extra recess.
-Other times we would do a two week challenge for lunch with the teacher.
+Sometimes we would do a one-day class challenge for extra recess.
+Other times, we would do a two-week challenge for lunch with the teacher.
 Towards the end of the year, I increased the time period to one month and the prize to a candy bar of their choice.
 I bought candy bars for 10 of my 22 students at the end of the year.
-I don't know about you, but in my classroom that was a major victory!
+I don't know about you, but in my classroom, that was a major victory!

 Keep it Organized

 When it comes to teaching responsibility with supplies in the classroom, it goes far beyond pencils.
-There are so many things to keep track of, sometimes it gets overwhelming.
+There are so many things to keep track of; sometimes it gets overwhelming.
 I have found that organization is key to helping students be responsible with their supplies.
 Whether individual supplies with students or classroom supplies, organization is very important.

-If you are going to keep things organized you must have a designated place for everything.
-When kids have their own special supplies to take care of, and a specific place to put them, it is so much easier.
-Make sure students have space at their desk, in their cubby or in their locker for their supplies.
+If you are going to keep things organized, you must have a designated place for everything.
+When kids have their own special supplies to take care of and a specific place to put them, it is so much easier.
+Make sure students have space at their desk, in their cubby, or in their locker for their supplies.
 When it comes to classroom supplies, set up organized spots in your room that are labeled clearly so that students know exactly where every glue bottle, crayon, and pair of scissors needs to go.

 Set Realistic Goals

-Set Goals for your students.
-When you are teaching young students important character traits like responsibility, clear expectation and repetitive day to day tasks will help immensely.
-When students know exactly what is expected of them it takes the guesswork out of their day and helps them perform better in the classroom.
+Set Goals for your students when it comes to school supplies.
+When you are teaching young students, important character traits like responsibility, clear expectations, and repetitive day-to-day tasks will help immensely.
+When students know exactly what is expected of them, it takes the guesswork out of their day and helps them perform better in the classroom.

-Responsibility is a life skill that students can learn in the classroom that will carry with them for years to come.
-It is important students understand what responsibility is and why it is so important.
+Responsibility is a life skill that students can learn in the classroom that they will carry with them for years to come.
+It is important that students understand what responsibility is and why it is so important.

-Before implementing these tips into your classroom, sit and have a discussion with students about responsibility.
+Before implementing these tips in your classroom, sit and have a discussion with students about responsibility.
 Have them tell you other ways they can be a responsible student.
 Once students have grasped the concept of responsibility, having them practice with their supplies is a great start.
-Take initiative and have your students help you keep tabs on everything and see how incredible it can be when you all work together to be responsible!
+Take initiative and have your students help you keep tabs on everything, and see how incredible it can be when you all work together to be responsible!

 Save These Classroom Responsibility Tips for Later!